CenterForStatistics-UGent/RCM/README.md

 Valid interpretatations are the following:

 -   Samples (endpoints of sample vectors, the red dots) close together depart from independence in a similar way
--   The orthogonal projection of the taxon arrows on the sample arrows are proportional to the departure from independence of that taxon in that sample on the log scale, in the first two dimensions.
+-   Taxa are more abundant than average in samples to which their arrows point, and less abundant when their arrows point away from the samples.
 For example Fusobacterium mortiferum is more abundant than average in samples on the left side of the plot, and more abundant in samples on the right side.
 -   The importance parameters *ψ* shown for every axis reflect the relative importance of the dimensions

 Distances between endpoints of taxon vectors are meaningless.